Peace and Justice Seminars and Courses

 This course introduces students to philosophies behind social science research as well as the elements of the research process, and consists of three units.
 The first unit addresses the philosophy of social/scientific research and the importance of policy and information underpinned by credible research.
 The second unit focuses on general research design issues and an overview of qualitative and quantitative methods.
 The final unit focuses on two types of research: case study and evaluation/assessment.

-PJS 550 Conflict Theory and Analysis (3)
+PJS 550 Conflict Analysis, Prevention and Resolution (3)

 This course will examine how conflicts are identified and analyzed, from low-level political violence to major armed conflict, and what theories and tools exist to resolve these conflicts.
 Students will read classic works in this interdisciplinary field, gaining an understanding of the different scholarly approaches taken to prevent and resolve armed conflict.
 Students will work in teams on particular case studies, applying theories learned.